-What is a Graduate Teaching Assistant?
+What Does it Take to Be a Graduate Teaching Assistant?

-Example of Graduate Teaching Assistant Job Assist faculty or other instructional staff in postsecondary institutions by performing teaching or teaching-related duties, such as teaching lower level courses, developing teaching materials, preparing and giving examinations, and grading examinations or papers.
+Graduate Teaching Assistant Example Assist faculty or other instructional staff in postsecondary institutions by performing teaching or teaching-related duties, such as teaching lower level courses, developing teaching materials, preparing and giving examinations, and grading examinations or papers.
 Graduate teaching assistants must be enrolled in a graduate school program.
 Graduate assistants who primarily perform non-teaching duties, such as research, should be reported in the occupational category related to the work performed.

-A Day in the Life of a Graduate Teaching Assistant
+Life As a Graduate Teaching Assistant

 - Schedule and maintain regular office hours to meet with students.